 You should always cite any sources used in your journal article.
 Citation is required in several instances.
 Follow these guidelines.

-- Direct quotation: Place verbatim text from another source in quotation marks, or indented text for longer quotes, and include a citation to the original source.
+- Direct quotation: Place verbatim text from another source in quotation marks.
+Indent text for longer quotes.
+Include a citation to the original source.

 - Paraphrase or summary: Include a citation when restating or summarizing information from another source, including ideas, processes, arguments, or conclusions.

 - Data, research results, information, graphics, or tables: Cite the original source when referring to, adapting, or reusing any information from another source.